 The Aspinall Foundation

-An internationally renowned animal conservation charity that works in conjunction with Howletts and Port Lympne Wild Animal Parks in Kent.
+An internationally renowned animal conservation charity that works in partnership with Howletts and Port Lympne Wild Animal Parks in Kent.

 The Aspinall Foundation, a world-class animal conservation charity, dedicated to protecting endangered animals around the globe, was founded in 1984.
 Now, over 30 years on our mission remains the same.
 We are more dedicated than ever to returning as many captive bred animals as possible to protected wilderness areas and reserves located throughout the world.

-Our two award winning wild animal parks, Howletts near Canterbury and Port Lympne, near Ashford, work closely with The Aspinall Foundation and as such, are very different from conventional zoos.
-Our parks lead the way in animal care, enclosure design, enrichment and breeding success and are designed to be breeding sanctuaries for some of the world’s most rare and endangered animals.
+We are proud to partner with two award winning wild animal parks: Howletts near Canterbury and Port Lympne, near Ashford.
+We work closely together and as such, Howletts and Port Lympne are very different from conventional zoos.
+Our partner parks lead the way in animal care, enclosure design, enrichment and breeding success and are designed to be breeding sanctuaries for some of the world’s most rare and endangered animals.

 What makes us different